keshav-c/quiz_cm/README.md

 Quiz App using Ruby on Rails and React Frontend.

-## The following user stories will be implemented.
+## The following user stories have been implemented.

 ### User story 1